HSF/packaging/RelocatableSoftware/README.md

   - [Poco](http://pocoproject.org/docs/Poco.Util.Application.html)

 There are some paths to resource files that, depending on exact use case, may require hard-coding or use of standard environment variables.
-On UNIX, these could include
+On UNIX these are typically the directories used for/by system programs, or for temporary usage.

 - `/etc`
 - `/var`